Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/kkNLN2Y.png)

-4.Create a new column in the table and combine it with the original table.
+4. Create a new column in the table and combine it with the original table.
 By Using :
 * Node Table Creator
 * Node Column Appender